BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 ## 2. Defining your first objective

-To define your first objective open the new created file `objectives.yml` and add the following text to it.
+To define your first objective open the new created file "_objectives.yml_" and add the following text to it.

 ``` YAML title="objectives.yml" linenums="1"
 objectives: # (1)!